 The stack view uses a fill distribution and center alignment.
 With a fill distribution the stack view stretches or squeezes views to fill the available width.
 Auto Layout decides which view to squeeze first by comparing content compression resistance priorities.
 The view with the lowest priority gets squeezed.

 Since both the label and the switch have a default horizontal compression resistance priority of 750 this layout should be ambiguous.
-Using Xcode 13, Interface Builder does indeed report a problem with missing constraints:
+Using Xcode 13, or later, Interface Builder does indeed report a problem with missing constraints: